NextUrban/Livability_by_Twitter/README.md

 # LivTwi
 This repository is a framework for Livability planing portfolio projects.
 New guidelines will be added soon.

-NextUrban bridges the gap between the understanding of neighborhood livability and conventional planning decision-making practices.
+It bridges the gap between the understanding of neighborhood livability and conventional planning decision-making practices.
 The approach facilitates interpreting an automated user-defined translation of qualitative measures of livability by evaluating users’ satisfaction of the neighborhoods through social media and enhancing the traditional approaches to defining livability planning measures (through a sentiment analysis and visualization package).

 # Table of Content